 Come and hear how LibreOffice is meeting the challenges of new platforms both hardware and software, adapting to new constraints & shining.

 What is this talk about? – Michael Meeks had an interview as a main track speaker to explain more details regarding his talk.
-For more details read his interview at FOSDEM website.
+For more details read his interview on the FOSDEM website.

 Come and hear the story of how we threaded the Calc core to get some great efficiency wins on the new deeply threaded Ryzen era.
 Hear about the rather complicated Calc-ulation core, and see how we used tool to profile and optimize from cachegrind, oprofile, perf and many others.
 Discover some of the challenges of spreadsheets, why it’s perhaps not quite as simple as you might hope, see how we tried to make this maintainable and test-able.